Miracleoghide/LITA-Sales-Data-Analysis/README.md

   5. Canceled - shows if it an active or inactive subscription
   6. Revenue - Revenue generated from each customer's subscription

- - Methodology
+ - #### Methodology
    1. Initial data exploration in excel to understand the dataset
-   2. Data cleaning; Removed duplicates
+   2. Data was cleaned (Removed duplicates) and structured in Excel
-   3. Data summarization with Pivot tables to find key metrics and calculations
+   3. Data summarization with Pivot tables to find key metrics and calculation
-   4. import flat file to SQL
-   5. SQL queries for more detailed analysis
+   4. Flat file was imported into SQL server environment for more detailed analysis
-   6. PowerBI creation of dashboard
+   5. Data was imported into PowerBI for visualization
+   6. measures, calculated fields, and designed visualizations were used to answer key business questions

    ### Key Insights and Interpretation
-- Total revenue generated in the years
+  - Revenue and Subscription Patterns: Using total revenue calculations and customer counts segmented by subscription type and region, I aimed to pinpoint which subscriptions and regions were most profitable.
+  - Customer Segmentation and Regional Insights: Customer count was broken down by region and subscription type to understand regional and customer preferences.
+  - Cancellation rate and Revenue Impact: The overall cancellation rate and total revenue lost from cancellations helped to know where customer retention strategies could be improved and understand the business better.
+I also visualized the cancellation rate across each region, subscription type, and year.
+  - Subscription Duration and Yearly Trends:  I provided insights into customer loyalty and engagement trends across different subscription types and regions.
   -  Most popular subscription type
-- Average duration of customer subscription
-- Cancellation and renewal rates
   -  factors contributing to subscription cancellation

 ### Code and Queries Preview